imallona/yamet/README.md

 The manuscript is available at https://github.com/imallona/yamet_paper and https://bitbucket.org/imallona/yamet_paper/src/master/ .

+## FIXME

+the op.join runs, tuple_length, src, entropy_stdin.py does compute normalized entropy and not entropy.
+This change should be applied everywhere! -- 8th Jan 2020

 ## Repo organization

 - `schemas`, yaml sample and configs, includes `samples.schema.yaml` and `config.schema.yaml`